elastic/kibana/x-pack/plugins/canvas/CONTRIBUTING.md

 export { Foo as FooComponent } from './foo.component';
 ```

+### Why?

+Canvas has been using an "index-export" structure that has served it well, until recently.
+In this structure, the `index.ts` file serves as the primary export of the Redux component, (and holds that code).
+The component is then named-- `component.tsx`-- and consumed in the `index` file.

+The problem we've run into is when you have sub-components which are also connected to Redux.
+To maintain this structure, each sub-component and its Redux container would then be stored in a subdirectory, (with only two files in it).

+> NOTE: if a PR touches component code that is in the older structure, it should be migrated to the structure above.

 ## Storybook

 Canvas uses [Storybook](https://storybook.js.org) to test and develop components.
 This has a number of benefits: